patrickfrey/mewa/doc/tutorial.md

 #### Variables
 Here are the functions to declare variables of any kind depending on the context: local variables, global variables, member variables, function parameter, etc.
+Most of the code is self explaining now.

+One thing that is new is the use of the global variable ```localDefinitionContext``` as context type when defining local variables.
+Instead of the variable we could as well use 0.
+In a language implementing generics the value of localDefinitionContext can be set to an artificial type created for a generic instance because generic instances share scopes and the definition of different instances would otherwise interfere.
 ```Lua
 -- Define a member variable of a class or a structure
 function defineMemberVariable( node, descr, context, typeId, refTypeId, name)